Greece › Santorini › Hotels › Anteliz Suites Review

-Anteliz Suites – Romantic boutique hotel tucked away in a serene neighborhood of northern Fira with expansive caldera views and a refreshing pool.
+Anteliz Suites – Romantic boutique hotel tucked away in a serene pocket of Firostefani village with expansive caldera views and a refreshing pool.

 A family-owned property, elegant Anteliz Suites is made up of twelve rooms and suites, and one private villa.
 The property has been in the family for generations and was once caves where wine was made and stored by the owner’s great, great grandfather.
 Each white marble room is built in Cycladic style and boasts dreamy sunset views; many offer private, heated infinity pools or jacuzzis.
 The courtyard opens up to a swimming pool with an attached jacuzzi – both adjacent to a dining terrace that overlooks the volcano and Skaros Rock.
 Though the immediate neighborhood is quiet, the nightlife, dining, and attractions of Fira village are within ten minutes of walking.
 Service is highly personalized, the epitome of Greek hospitality.

 Anteliz Suites – Location